samsideen1/ETL-dataingestion-samsideen/README.md

    - let suffixes be '.csv'
    - then click add

-# To test test the lambda, drop DATA.csv into the aqua-datasetset bucket under 'raw-input' folder then go to the database table created to see the file content ingested
+# To test test the lambda, drop DATA.csv into the s3bucket under 'raw-input' folder then go to the database table created to see the file content ingested